deployKF/website/content/guides/platform/deploykf-gateway.md

             Start-Process notepad.exe -ArgumentList "C:\Windows\System32\drivers\etc\hosts" -Verb RunAs
             ```

-??? steps "Step 2 - Port-Forward the Gateway"
+??? step "Step 2 - Port-Forward the Gateway"

     You may now port-forward the `deploykf-gateway` Service using this `kubectl` command: